-In addition to the state planning funds ODOT contributes to help meet the match requirement for FHWA PL funds, the BMPO receives state funding in the form of SHF dollars.
+In addition to the state planning funds ODOT contributes to help meet the match requirement for FHWA PL funds, the BMPO receives state funding in the form of SHF dollars12.

 SHF funds are issued directly to the BMPO.
 There is no match required for the SHF funds.
-This funding has been authorized by the BMPO Policy Board to support the BMPO Program, Reserves, and the SHF Program.
+This funding has been authorized by the BMPO Policy Board13 to support the BMPO Program, Reserves, and the SHF Program.
+SHF funding is received as an annual allocation in January of each year, and it is recognized in as costs are incurred during the third and fourth quarters of the fiscal year.